-The Tamura Europe Limited Board are continuous working with senior management to assist in the further development of strategies to eradicate improper practices and improvement of the condition of workers within its supply chain.
+The Tamura-Europe Limited Board are continuous working with senior management to assist in the further development of strategies to eradicate improper practices and improvement of the condition of workers within its supply chain.
 The next stages are as follows: continuously raising awareness of the issues at all levels of the organisation, training key individuals in the business, educating the supply base on the requirements, reviewing the existing policies and guidance for suppliers, developing checklists for visiting staff on welfare, health, safety, and environmental conditions, which would provide any early indicators of problems.

-In 2023, Tamura Europe Limited has committed to strengthening its review and risk assessment processes for the potential of slavery or human trafficking in the organisation and its supply chain.
-A more stringent checking and reporting procedure of anti-slavery clauses in its sales and purchase contracts with its customers and suppliers is under development.
+In 2025, Tamura-Europe Limited has committed to strengthening its review and risk assessment processes for the potential of slavery or human trafficking in the organisation and its supply chain.
+A more stringent checking and reporting procedure of anti-slavery clauses in its sales and purchase contracts with its customers and suppliers is under development following changes in our group code of conduct in 2024.

-During 2022 there were no known reports of the presence or use of modern slavery or human trafficking in Tamura-Europe's supply chain.
+During 2024 there were no known reports of the presence or use of modern slavery or human trafficking in Tamura-Europe's supply chain.